 1. Sign up on one of the community websites (see our selection above).

 2. Find a conversation partner who speaks your target language and who wants to learn your native language.
 There are usually lots of filters to help you find people easily.
 Because your focus is on pronunciation and speaking fluidly, you should aim to speak with somebody whose native language is your target language.
-Finally, look for somebody with a similar level to you so that you both progress at the same rate.
-This makes the exchange much more equitable, and fun!
+Finally, look for somebody with a similar level to you so you can both progress at the same rate.
+This makes the exchange much more equitable and fun!

-Before starting your first conversation, be sure to download our FREE language phrasebooks and review the basics for speaking in French, Spanish, Italian, German or Portuguese.
+Before starting your first conversation, be sure to download our FREE language phrasebooks and review the basics for speaking in French, Spanish, Italian, German, or Portuguese.

 Tips: Taking Your First Steps